cuihairu/ROG-STRIX-Z590-A-i910900K-RX6900XT-Hackintosh/README.md

 ![tree](docs/udisk_efi.png)

 3. Plug it into the computer, press F8 when the prompt screen appears when you turn on the computer, and select the USB memory stick.
+If the boot screen stays black, then try to keep pressing the F8 key after pressing the power button until the menu to select boot appears.

 ![select](docs/boot_m.png)